-5. Stage 1C: Analysis of proposals and polices in the Lesbury Parish Neighbourhood Plan - Identification of Likely Significant Effects
+5. Stage 1C: Analysis of proposals and polices in the Thirston Neighbourhood Development Plan - Identification of Likely Significant Effects

-- 5.1 The objectives, policies and community actions contained within the Lesbury Parish Neighbourhood Plan have been evaluated to identify where there could be a likely significant effect on the interest features of European sites. - Paragraph 177 of the NPPF states that the presumption in favour of sustainable development does not apply where the plan or project is likely to have a significant effect on a habitats site (either alone or in combination with other plans or projects), unless an appropriate assessment has concluded that the plan or project will not adversely affect the integrity of the habitats site. - 5.5 The following European sites are within the boundary of the Plan.
-The North Northumberland Dunes SAC and Northumberland Marine SPA are present along the tidal reaches of the River Aln, with the other sites being present at the coast.
-Coquet Island SPA is within a 10km zone of influence form the plan boundary but as an offshore site is not considered further.
+5.1 The objectives, policies and community actions contained within the Thirston Neighbourhood Development Plan have been evaluated to identify where there could be a likely significant effect on the interest features of European sites.

+Paragraph 177 of the NPPF states that the presumption in favour of sustainable development does not apply where the plan or project is likely to have a significant effect on a habitats site (either alone or in combination with other plans or projects), unless an appropriate assessment has concluded that the plan or project will not adversely affect the integrity of the habitats site.

+5.2 The following European sites are within a 10km of the boundary of the Plan.
 Each European Site is underpinned by a number of component Sites of Special Scientific Interest.